24 Sept 2007

 A Place Called Here (by Cecelia Ahern)

-I wasn't totally impressed with the first - and best-known - novel by Cecelia Ahern (PS I love you), but thought it well-enough written that when I saw other books she had written in second-hand or charity shops, I was happy to buy them.
+I wasn't totally impressed with the first - and best-known - novel by Cecelia Ahern (PS I love you).
+But I thought it well-enough written that when I saw other books she had written in second-hand or charity shops, I was happy to buy them.

 I read 'A Place Called Here' on a couple of flights, and overnight in an airport.
-It was the ideal kind of book for that situation: light enough that it didn't require deep thought, interesting enough to keep me turning pages, yet not so gripping that I couldn't put it down when I needed to sleep.
+It was the ideal kind of book for that situation.
+It's light enough that it didn't require deep thought.
+It's interesting enough that it kept me turning pages.
+And yet it is not so gripping that I couldn't put it down when I needed to sleep.

 The story is about Sandy Shortt, who is something of a misfit.
 She is extremely tall, for one thing, in sharp contrast to her surname.
 She is also very logical and organised, and has a compulsion to search for missing things - and people.
 It all started when her neighbour Jenny-May vanishes when they are both ten years old.